 As noted, these previous works use the heuristic that the best device is the closest to the current speaker.
 However, choosing the closest device may not be optimal regarding audio quality, as many factors besides distance can influence the quality of an audio stream.
 For example, the closest device may be placed in a region with many reflections, decreasing DRR and clarity.
 It may also be placed next to a noise source or run a less powerful denoising model than other devices in the room.

-Inspired by these previous works, we aim to further extend the task setup to a many-to-many case where the model is tasked to predict multiple sets of metrics given multiple input channels.
-Specifically, we aim to train a model that predicts speech quality MOS and a set of room acoustic parameters (STI, T60, DRR, and C50) for five channels in parallel.
+Inspired by these previous works we aim to develop a system for quality-based device selection, where we extend our task setup to a many-to-many case.
+Here the model is tasked to predict multiple sets of quality and acoustic metrics given multiple input channels.
+Specifically, we aim to train a model that predicts speech quality MOS and a set of acoustic parameters (STI, T60, DRR, and C50) for five channels in parallel.
 Our motivation for this is two-fold.
 Firstly, having access to MOS and room acoustics will improve the interpretability of the device selection, thus aiding in making informed decisions.
 Secondly, we conjecture that a model trained to predict the metrics of interest may benefit from multi-channel training, as information contained in the different audio streams may give the model global information about the overall acoustic environment.

 Thus, in this paper, we present multi-channel MOSRA, a model that predicts the MOS and room acoustics for five channels in parallel.
 Given the lack of multi-device data with ground truth labels, we simulate it using an acoustic simulator where the ground truth room acoustic labels are extracted from the room impulse responses, while the labels for MOS are generated by student-teacher setup using a wav2vec2 (XLSR)-based model trained to predict MOS scores \cite{hajal2022efficient}.
 Our experiments show that the multi-channel model improves the prediction of DRR, C50, and STI over the single-channel model with roughly 5$\times$ less computation while suffering minimal losses in the performance of the other metrics.